Network Structure and Naive Sequential Learning: Probability of Mislearning and Network Structure

 \subsection{Uniform Weights}

 The simplest network we consider assigns the same weight $q\in[0,1]$ to each feasible link.
-This network is analogous to an Erd\H{o}s\textendash Rényi random network, where each feasible link is present with a fixed probability $q$.
-By varying the value of $q$, we can ask how link density affects the probability of mislearning, which we now define. \begin{defn} Society \emph{mislearns} when $\lim_{n\to\infty}a_{n}=0$ but $\omega=1,$ or when $\lim_{n\to\infty}a_{n}=1$ but $\omega=0$. \end{defn} Society mislearns when all late enough agents are very confident but incorrect. \begin{prop} When $q\in(0,1]$, agents' actions $a_{n}$ converge to $0$ or $1$ almost surely.
-The probability that society mislearns is $\Phi\left(-\sqrt{\frac{q+2}{q}}\right)$ where $\Phi$ is the standard Gaussian distribution function.
+By varying the value of $q$, we can ask how link density affects the probability of mislearning, which we now define. \begin{prop} Consider the $q$-uniform weighted network.
+When $0<q\le1$, almost surely agents' actions $a_{n}$ converge to $0$ or $1$.
+The probability that society mislearns is

 This probability is strictly increasing in $q$. \end{prop} The first statement of the proposition tells us that agents eventually agree on the state of the world, and that these beliefs are arbitrarily strong after some time.
 These consensus beliefs need not be correct, however.
-The probability of society converging to incorrect beliefs is non-zero for all positive $q$, and increases in $q.$ When the observational network is more densely connected, society is more likely to be wrong, as in Figure \ref{fig:uniform_figure}.
+The probability of society converging to incorrect beliefs is nonzero for all positive $q$, and increases in $q.$ When the observational network is more densely connected, society is more likely to be wrong, as in Figure \ref{fig:uniform_figure}.

-When the observation network is sparse (i.e. $q$ is low), early agents' actions convey a large amount of independent information because they do not influence each other too much.
+When the observation network is sparse (i.e., $q$ is low), early agents' actions convey a large amount of independent information because they do not influence each other too much.
 This facilitates later agents' learning.
-For high $q$, early agents' actions are highly correlated, so later naive agents cannot recover the true state as easily.\footnote{\citet{sadler2017innovation} discusses a related intuition in the context of experimentation with social learning.
-In denser networks there is less experimentation, and thus agents are more likely to be wrong about the state.} A related intuition compares agents' beliefs about network structure to the actual network: as $q$ grows, agents' beliefs about the network structure differ more and more from the true network.
-To complement this theoretical result, in Section \ref{sec:Experimental-Evidence} we conduct a sequential learning experiment to evaluate the comparative static.
-In line with the intuition above, we find that human subjects indeed do worse in the learning game when the density of the observation network increases.
+For high $q$, early agents' actions are highly correlated, so later naive agents cannot recover the true state as easily.
+A related intuition compares agents' beliefs about network structure to the actual network: as $q$ grows, agents' beliefs about the network weights chosen by their neighbors differ more and more from the true weights.
+For small $q$, however, underweighting of social information partially mitigates the error due to Assumption \ref{assu:behavioral}.
+To complement this theoretical result, in a companion paper we conduct a sequential-learning experiment to evaluate a related comparative static \citep{dasaratha2019experiment}.
+In line with the intuition above, we find that human subjects indeed exhibit lower long-run accuracy in the learning game when the density of the observation network increases.